Variant cheat sheet · NSCLC and medullary thyroid carcinoma

 RET fusions in NSCLC and medullary thyroid carcinoma

 Free clinical reference.
-Educational use only — not a substitute for professional medical advice.
+Educational use only.
+Not a substitute for professional medical advice.

 TL;DR